 Interview with an activist

 No matter what we’re doing, we all have times we feel like it isn’t enough.
-Whether we’re right, or it’s just imposter syndrome, one thing can cut through the ennui : talk to someone whose resistance you admire, and who will be frank and honest with you.
+Whether we’re in a slump, or it’s just imposter syndrome, one thing can cut through the ennui : talk to someone whose resistance you admire.
+Pick someone who will be frank and honest with you.
 Invite them to lunch or tea, and invite real conversation.

 How to do it:

 Hollywood feeds us an unrealistic sense of resistance.
 The more entrenched fascism is, the more critical even small acts are.
-In the book Resistance, a fictionalized account of Jewish resistance in WWII, Polish citizens doing things as tiny as creating a distraction, offering a ride, or “dropping” a loaf of bread are literal life-savers.
-Today in America, simply pulling up lawn chairs outside a targeted school or Home Depot has demonstrably kept people safe for one more day.
+In the book Resistance, a fictionalized account of Jewish resistance in WWII, Polish citizens doing things as tiny as creating a distraction, offering a ride, or “dropping” a loaf of bread save lives.
+Today in America, standing watch outside a school, or warning a neighborhood ICE is there can do the same.

 Alternatively, plan a non-activism related activity like taking a walk or doing a chore and casually ask how they’re doing.
 See where the conversation goes.
 You might be surprised how much uncertainty most people have.
 The people who will make a difference keep trying anyway.